LandAdvisor/ITCP/README.md

 # Prototype-IT
+This is the OLD Location, please see https://github.com/EarthwiseFramework/Prototype-IT

 The Earthwise Framework SDSS for the sample project based on Islands Trust, British Columbia, conservation planning.
 (Note that it was originally called LandAdvisor.)

 This is for ArcGIS Desktop 10.x, based on the Islands Trust conservation planning project